INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

 - Barley tea (mugicha)

-Traditional Japanese Matcha Tea Ceremony
+No.10: Traditional Japanese Matcha Tea Ceremony

 Visit a traditional Japanese shrine or temple and you’ll likely find an opportunity to enjoy a traditional Japanese tea ceremony.
+Matcha tea is the unofficial National Drink of Japan (along with Sake).

 This is an authentic Japanese experience where you can observe the beauty of a Japanese tea ceremony.